-Many of the common phenomena of weather: clouds, frost, fog and rain – are due to the cooling of air and the consequent condensation of excess water vapour.
-The last section looked at how water vapour gets into the atmosphere, and how it is returned to the liquid state, either in the atmosphere as clouds and fog or back to the Earth’s surface as rain, hail and snow.
-In the next two lessons further investigation is made into the different mechanisms of air cooling, and the different types of weather that these produce.
-The first of these are dew and fog.
+Many of the common phenomena of weather: clouds, frost, fog, and rain – are due to the cooling of air and the consequent condensation of excess water vapor.
+The last section looked at how water vapor gets into the atmosphere, and how it is returned to the liquid state, either in the atmosphere as clouds and fog or back to the Earth’s surface as rain, hail, and snow.
+In the next two lessons, further investigation is made into the different mechanisms of air cooling, and the different types of weather that these produce.
+The first of these is dew and fog.
 Both phenomena develop from the cooling of air by contact with the Earth’s surface.

 Cooling by contact

 The simplest cooling method of air is by contact with a colder surface – the Earth’s surface.
 There are two main types of cooling by surface contact: radiation cooling and advection cooling.
 Radiation cooling occurs when air near the ground is cooled by the Earth’s surface losing heat by radiation.
 Advection cooling occurs when a warmer body of air from another source passes across a colder surface.
 Cooling of the air then occurs by conduction.